-Additional information about the process is available on the eLiving website, or follow the specific link below.
+Additional information about the process is available on the eLiving website, or follow these links:

 When a first-year student accepts the offer of admission by logging on to MyPennState using their Friends of Penn State (FPS account), they will be informed if on-campus housing is available at that time.
 If housing is available, the student must accept the offer of admission and submit payment for the fees ($200 non-refundable general deposit fees and $100 non-refundable housing reservation fee, for a total of $300).
 The student must then agree to the Terms, Conditions, and Regulations of the Housing Contract and the housing and financial statements.
 Upon completing those steps, the student will have successfully accepted the offer of admission and the Housing Contract.
 A confirmation email will be sent to the address on file.

 The Campus Meal Plan will automatically be defaulted to a level three; to modify the meal plan level or add housing preferences (building, roommate, etc.), log on to eLiving using your FPS account.
-Preferences can be modified until May 1.
+You can modify your preferences until May 1.

-If housing is full when the student accepts the offer of admission, other available options will be provided.
+If housing is full when you accept your offer of admission, we'll let you know about other options.
 These may include adding your name to the Waitlist (although adding your name does not guarantee that an offer will be made), seeking off-campus housing, or changing to another Penn State campus that still has housing available.

 (Current Penn State students)